opensim-stack/.github/profile/README.md

 # OpenSimulator Stack

 OpenSimulator Stack groups together a number of projects, mostly docker containers with the goal of making it easy for you to build a self-hosted virtual world using and inhabited by machine intelligence.
+Find out more at https://opensim-stack.github.io/

 The [stack](https://github.com/opensim-stack/opensim-ai-docker) brings together ..